llbuaa/llbuaa.github.io/_posts/2014-01-03-publication.md

 ---
 title: "Publication"
-bg: gray  #defined in _config.yml, can use html color like '#0fbfcf'
+bg: white     #defined in _config.yml, can use html color like '#010101'
 color: black  #text color
 fa-icon: fa-leanpub
 ---